 In 2022 new rules come into force from Europe.
-Ecodesign is the name of the new scheme that holds these rules.
+Ecodesign is the name of the new scheme.
 Stove designs sold after this date will have to be tested to ensure they pass these new rules (stoves already sold prior to this date will not be seized by the Secret Stove Police as the rules are not retrospective).
 These tests measure flue gases (particle sizes in particular) to ensure only the very cleanest burning stoves will pass.

 Straight from the SIA’s website: ‘SIA Ecodesign Ready stoves are designed to reduce PM emissions by burning wood more efficiently and completely’.
 It should be noted at this point that a stove can be certified as Ecodesign Ready without having ever been near the SIA: there are testing centres in the Uk and Europe and they are independent of the SIA.